Easy, Cheesy Scalloped Potatoes

 - When the dish is removed from oven, run a knife around the edge to loosen before cheese hardens and makes removal difficult (this also makes for easier clean-up later).

 - For extra flavor, add in chopped ham.

 In cooking terminology, a dish such as scalloped potatoes was also known as a gratin.
 A gratin is a cooking style, whereby something is cooked from scratch in the oven.
 The dish is topped with a browned crust, usually accomplished by using milk, eggs, cheese, or breadcrumbs and then baking or broiling in the oven.
 This results in a tasty, crispy crust.

-These are a good vegetable to use in gratin-style dishes because they bake up to a nice consistency, hence adding milk, cream, or cheese is a good combination because you have ingredients that all contribute to a creamy consistency.
+Potatoes are a good vegetable to use in gratin-style dishes because they bake up to a nice consistency, and adding milk, cream, or cheese is a good idea for both richness and for creaminess.

 © 2008 Athlyn Green